neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 ```

 First we'll split the audio files into smaller segments.
 I've split things here into segments of about 0.2 seconds.
-That should be long enough to catch a swear word but short enough to not overwhelm the classifier.
+That should be long enough to catch a swear word but short enough to be suitable for the classifier.

 ```python